Please excuse the construction happening around our office. Please call 414-464-9021 if you have any troubles at all accessing our parking lot.

 How does laser surgery work?

-Soft tissue lasers like the LightScalpel CO2 are used to remove lesions and fibromas inside the mouth, treat gum disease (this is called gingivectomy), and place implants, among other procedures.
+Soft tissue lasers like the LightScalpel CO2 are used to remove lesions and fibromas inside the mouth, treat gum disease (called gingivectomy), and place implants, among other procedures.
 This is an alternative to traditional surgery, where a scalpel or scissors can bruise or crush tissue.
 We use the LightScalpel CO2’s beam of light to evaporate any infected tissues and allow the tooth and gums to naturally re-attach.

 MG 9136 1 (1)

-How Long Do the Results from Laser Dentistry Last?
+How Long Do the Results From Laser Dentistry Last?

 Bottom line?
 These are permanent treatments that deliver permanent results with Dr. Rick Winter.

-What Conditions Can Be Addressed with Laser Dentistry?
+What Conditions Can Laser Dentistry Address?

 We use our CO2 LightScalpel Laser for various soft tissue treatments: